levkk/rwf/examples/orm/README.md

 ### Handling conflicts

 If your table has a unique index, you may run into unique constraint violations when creating records.
-To avoid that, you can use PostgreSQL's `ON CONFLICT DO UPDATE` feature, which Rum's ORM supports out of the box:
+To avoid that, you can use PostgreSQL's `ON CONFLICT DO UPDATE` feature, which Rwf's ORM supports out of the box:

 ```rust
 let user = User::create(&[